Danielle Friel Otten

 Danielle Friel Otten is a member of the Pennsylvania House of Representatives, representing the 155th district.
 She is a member of the Democratic Party.

 Political career

 Running in opposition to the Mariner East 2 Pipeline, Otten defeated East Pikeland Supervisor Ron Graham in the Democratic primary for the 155th district by garnering 82.1% of the vote.
-Otten defeated incumbent representative Becky Corbin in the 2018 general election, garnering 55% of the vote.
+Otten defeated incumbent representative Becky Corbin in the 2018 general election, garnering 55% of the vote..
+Otten faced controversy several months after taking office.
+In a Twitter post she made a comparison of union pipeline workers to Nazi's.

 In 2020, Otten won reelection.
 She defeated a primary challenger, Rose Danese, winning 74% of the vote in the Democratic primary.
 She went on to win the general election against challenger Michael Taylor, garnering 55% of the vote.

 Otten currently sits on the Aging & Older Adult Services, Environmental Resources & Energy, and Human Services committees.